-There are two pathways to excellence.
+There are two pathways to excellence with games at work.

 1. Continuous self-improvement, going for a personal best, trying to shave time or extend distance against yesterday’s performance, and

 2. Competition, where individuals pit themselves against colleagues to win.
 Childhood games, sports or a sales bullpen, there are winners and losers.

 Social facilitation theory says sportspeople tend to have faster times when racing in the presence of a counterpart as opposed to racing alone. researchers found that the presence of another competitor serves to liberate latent energy not ordinarily available to the person.

 How Does Playing Games Help?

 The popularity of games in the workplace is rising.
 Many offices have breakout areas with ping-pong tables, Fussball or air hockey.
 These games cannot be played alone.
 It is always at least two competitors striving to be the best.
 Games in the workplace: